-Question (5) Can the Convenor now answer the questions tabled on Ju 1 st honestly: a) on a many car parking spaces (based on average use vailable bays) have been reduced through the ut of the CPZ in June 2023? b) How many of these reductions were due to: i) improving connectivity by reducing double parking on narrow streets blocking general vehicle and service vehicle access? ii) improving access to local bin hubs and other serviced amenities? iii) improving visibility at junctions? iv) another reason?
-Answer (5) d parking places have been removed.
-The Council nold data on parking volumes in unrestricted roads.
-You will recall that you were Council Leader when the plans were developed under the leadership of your Transport & Environment Committee Convener.
-Add Councillors in your group gave the plans their full su under your leadership.
-In short, if any " car parking s have been reduced through the rollout of the CPZ " he happened it did so with the full support of you and you group. e developed under the leadership of your & Environment Committee Convener.
-Additionally, rs in your group gave the plans their full support ar leadership.
-In short, if any " car parking spaces in reduced through the rollout of the CPZ" has
+Question (5) Can the Convenor now answer the questions tabled on Jui 1 st honestly: a) on a many car parking spaces (based on average use vailable bays) have been reduced through the ut of the CPZ in June 2023? b) How many of these reductions were due to: i) improving connectivity by reducing double parking on narrow streets blocking general vehicle and service vehicle access? ii) improving access to local bin hubs and other serviced amenities? iii) improving visibility at junctions? iv) another reason?
+Answer (5) No marked parking places have been removed.
+The Counc does not hold data on parking volumes in unrestricted roads You will recall that you were Council Leader when these plans were developed under the leadership of your Transport & Environment Committee Convener.
+Additionally Councillors in your group gave the plans their full support under your leadership.
+In short, if any " car parking spaces have been reduced through the rollout of the CPZ " has happened it did so with the full support of you and your group.